skogard/aperank/README.md

 4. Calculate the total rare factor by multiplying all attribute ratio for each ape.
 5. Rank the apes based on the rare factor

+You can find the source code at [build.js](build.js).
+Feel free to open an issue if there's a bug or the algorithm needs improvement.

 # Run it yourself